TheSignPainter98/adjust-keys/README.md

 - The example layouts, `examples/layout.yml` is derived from the [ANSI 104][kle-ansi-104] layout example on [KLE][kle]

 Please ensure that credit is given where it is due.
-Gotta thank Swishy for suggesting that `adjustkeys` could also be a Blender extension.
+Thanks to Swishy for suggesting that `adjustkeys` could benefit from also being a Blender extension.

 [blender]: https://www.blender.org
 [contrib-note]: https://github.com/TheSignPainter98/adjust-keys/blob/master/.github/CONTRIBUTING.md